Regalado Maambong: Profile and career

 Maambong served in both the Filipino legislative and executive branches of government.
 He was elected to the Batasang Pambansa in 1984 as a member of the Kilusang Bagong Lipunan (KBL).

 After the fall of Ferdinand Marcos, President Corazon Aquino appointed Maambong as a trial judge in Cebu and then as a member of the 1986 Constitutional Commission.
 As a member of the Commission, Maambong helped to write and draft the Constitution of the Philippines drafted in 1987.
 Aquino then appointed Maambong as a Commissioner of the Commission on Elections, or Comelec.

 Maambong retired from Comelec and ran as a candidate for Governor of Cebu in 2001.
 However, he was defeated by Pablo Garcia.
-In 2002, President Gloria Macapagal Arroyo as an associate justice of the Court of Appeals of the Philippines.
+In 2002, President Gloria Macapagal Arroyo appointed him as an associate justice of the Court of Appeals of the Philippines.
 He served as the chairman of the 15th Division of the Court of Appeals until 2009.
 Maambong made an unsuccessful bid for the Philippines Senate in 2010.

 He was considered an expert in election law.
 Maambong spearheaded and advocated the automation of the Philippines election system, which was fully implemented for the May 2010 Philippine general election.